Online Reporting System RCRAInfo

 • Only use permitted TSDFs

-• Use Uniform Waste Manifests for waste shipments
+• Use Uniform Hazardous Waste Manifests (UHWM) for waste shipments

-• Provide land disposal restrictions (LDR) for each waste shipment
+• Provide Land Disposal Restrictions (LDR) for each waste shipment to be disposed in a land-based unit

-• Maintain records for a minimum of 3 years
+• Maintain all records for a minimum of 3 years

-• Starting January 22, 2025: register in RCRAInfo and maintain an account to access the federal e-Manifest system
+• As of January 22, 2025: register in RCRAInfo and maintain an account to access the federal e-Manifest system

 Large Quantity Generator (LQG) Requirements

-Large Quantity Generators (LQGs) generate more than 2,2000 lbs per month of hazardous waste or more than 2.2 lbs per month of acutely hazardous waste.
+LQGs generate more than 2,200 lbs per month of hazardous waste or more than 2.2 lbs per month of acutely hazardous waste.
 LQGs must submit federal biennial reports to the EPA every 2 years.
 In addition to reporting requirements, LQGs must:

-• Waste determination: Keep detailed records of how waste determinations are made.
-Keep records for at least 3 years
+• Waste determination: Keep detailed records of how waste determinations are made

-• Not store waste on-site for more than 90 days without a permit
+• Not store hazardous waste on-site for more than 90 days without a permit

 • Store hazardous waste in appropriate containers

-• Must conduct weekly inspections of storage areas
+• Must conduct weekly inspections of tanks and storage areas

 • Develop and maintain a written inspection program